Professional and Personalized e-Learning for Educators

 When do I submit paperwork for graduate credit?

-May WV e-Learning for Educators workshops be used for continuing education hours/credit?
+May WV e-Learning for Educators courses be used for continuing education hours/credit?

-Are educators from private/parochial schools in West Virginia permitted to register for the WV e-Learning for Educators workshops?
+Are educators from private/parochial schools in West Virginia permitted to register for the WV e-Learning for Educators courses?

-Are the WV e-Learning workshops delivered on the Internet?
+Are the WV e-Learning courses delivered on the Internet?

-Will WV e-Learning workshop participants receive grades upon the completion of workshops?
+Will WV e-Learning course participants receive grades upon the completion of courses?

 Is online learning as good as face-to-face learning?

 Most research studies on e-learning are based on higher education courses, with impact on learning measured by tests and grades (Phillips and Merisotis, 1999).
 The most common result of this research is to find no significant differences between student learning in face-to-face and online courses, and to find that those who take online versions of courses are as satisfied with the experience as those who attended classes (Russell, 1999).
 However, in some studies, such as Koory's (2003) comparison of an Introduction to Shakespeare course delivered online and face-to-face, and Harlen & Altobello's (2003) comparison of an online and face-to-face science education course, the results showed better learning outcomes online.